-DSU: No staff helped Rounds team identify Twitter attackers
+DSU: No staff helped Rounds team try to identify tweeters

 MADISON, S.D.
-(AP) — Dakota State University says no faculty worked with now-Sen. Mike Rounds’ 2014 campaign to identify who was behind anonymous Twitter accounts that attacked Rounds during the Republican primary.
+(AP) — Dakota State University says no faculty worked with now-Sen. Mike Rounds’ 2014 campaign to try to identify who was behind anonymous Twitter accounts that attacked Rounds during the Republican primary.

 The university released the statement Friday after the Argus Leader reported on emails between Rounds’ team in 2013 about a plan to bait several Twitter users into clicking on links and revealing IP addresses that could de-mask them.